defund12/defund12.org/TEAMS.md

 ### Conventions to follow

-- Please refer to the emails [README](_emails/README.md) with more information about email template conventions.
+- Please refer to the [Emails README](_emails/README.md) with more information about email template conventions.

 ## Join the conversation